-It is potentially possible to provide a relative assessment of emissions scaled to the amount of biomass fuel burnt, referred to as an Emission Factor (EF).
-This essentially relates NMHC emissions to CO_2 rather than CO via an estimated value associated to the mass fraction of carbon in the biomass fuel.
-We do not make this scaling here since CO_2 data for this experiment is much loss complete than for CO_2 although when made

-10 CO2 data for this experiment is much less complete than for CO, although when made for selected flights it shows a similarly good agreement with Simpson et al. (2011) as the ER.
+It is potentially possible to provide a relative assessment of emissions scaled to the amount of biomass fuel burnt, referred to as an emission factor (EF).
+This essentially relates NMHC emissions to CO2 rather than CO via an estimated value associated to the mass fraction of carbon in the biomass fuel.
+We do not make this scaling here since CO2 data for this experiment is much less complete than for CO, although when made for selected flights it shows a similarly good agreement with Simpson et al., as the ER.

-4 Model analysis and global impacts
+Model analysis and global impacts 4

-The airborne observations made over Canada show strong correlations between the concentrations of individual NMHCs and CO in plumes from both biomass burning 15 and fossil fuel burning origins.
-To explore the individual contributions from the distinct source types we perform a "tagged tracer" simulation of benzene, toluene, propene and ethene within the GEOS-Chem global model (version 9.1.2 www.geos-chem.org/) (Bey et al., 2001; van der Werf et al. 2010) in which individual model tracers represent contributions of benzene, for example, emitted from a particular source and geographical 20 region.
-We chose these species in particular for study since they are generally considered in atmospheric chemistry as anthropogenic tracers, rather than from natural emissions.
-Their large emission rates from biomass burning are potentially of growing significance given that all these species are on downwards emissions trajectories in developed countries, a result of emissions control technologies and reformulation of 25 gasoline composition.
+The airborne observations made over Canada show strong correlations between the abundance of individual NMHCs and CO in plumes from both biomass burning and fossil fuel burning origins.
+To explore the individual contributions from the distinct source types we perform a "tagged tracer" simulation of benzene, toluene, propene and ethene within the GEOS-Chem global model (version 9.1.2 http: //www.geos-chem.org/) (Bey et al., 2001; van der Werf et al., 2010) in which individual model tracers represent contributions of benzene, for example, emitted from a particular source and geographical region.
+We chose these species in Fig. 2a.
+Selected plots of alkanes vs. CO.
+Grey triangle assigned as background air, red diamonds assigned as biomass plumes and green diamonds assigned as anthropogenic plumes.

+particular for study since they are often (if erroneously) considered in atmospheric chemistry as anthropogenic tracers, rather than from natural emissions.
+The substantial emissions from biomass burning are potentially of growing significance in those locations (particularly in developed countries) where such species are on downwards emission trajectories, a result of control technologies, reformulation of gasoline composition and reduced solvent usage.
+In those locations with rapidly growing vehicle fleets, such as in developing countries, it remains an open question as to whether benzene is on an increasing or decreasing trajectory.

-We adapt the model NMHC tracers in a flexible way to simulate both tagged anthropogenic and biomass burning sources.
-For simplicity we ignore any other biogenic source (e.g. direct leaf-level emissions of toluene or ocean source of alkenes).
+We adapt the model NMHC tracers in a flexible way to simulate both tagged anthropogenic (the sum of combustion and non-combustion sources) and biomass burning sources.
+For simplicity we ignore any other biogenic sources (e.g. direct leaf-level emissions of toluene or ocean source of alkenes).
 We include the NMHC species as extra tracers in the full-chemistry model simulation.
-We simulate emissions (the rate of the emission being described below) transport by the

-5 Simulate emissions (the rate of the emission being described below) transport by the large-scale meteorology fields, and also by convection and boundary layer mixing.
-The NMHC species do not directly interact with the chemistry scheme but are subject to oxidation by the time-dependent oxidant fields of OH, O3, and NO3.
-We do not consider the oxidation of these compounds in the stratosphere, which is a reasonable approximation given atmospheric lifetimes of 7 days or less and only modest convective outflow levels encountered during experiments.
+We simulate emissions (the rate of the emission being described below), transport by the large-scale meteorology fields, and also by convection and boundary layer mixing.
+The NMHC species do not directly interact with the chemistry scheme but are subject to oxidation by the time-dependant oxidant fields of OH, O3, and NO3.
+We do not consider the oxidation of these compounds in the stratosphere, which is a reasonable approximation given atmospheric lifetimes of 7 days or less and only modest convective outflow levels encountered during the experiments.